brandennevius/optionProfitCalculator/README.md

 * Build matrix displaying profit/loss

 # Walkthrough
-* User enters stock ticker, price is populated and data from API is retrieved
+* User first selects how many 'legs' they want, which depends on their strategy.
+They then enter the stock ticker, the price is populated and data from API is retrieved.
 ![image](StockData.png)
+*

 # To-Do: